aalejandrofer/Attendance_Logger/README.md

 Program can be restarted mid-run, it makes the use of conf files to store the data

-> Place api_key.conf file inside Modules folder
+> Place api_key.conf file inside Modules folder.